vbenso/incubator-nuttx-rmt/Documentation/reference/os/time_clock.rst

 -  ``up_timer_start()``: Starts (or re-starts)
    the interval timer.

-Note that a platform-specific implementation would probably require two hardware timers: (1) A interval timer to satisfy the requirements of ``up_timer_start()`` and ``up_timer_cancel()``, and a (2) a counter to handle the requirement of
+Note that a platform-specific implementation would probably require two hardware timers: (1) A interval timer to satisfy the requirements of ``up_timer_start()`` and ``up_timer_cancel()``, and (2) a counter to handle the requirement of ``up_timer_gettime()``.
-``up_timer_gettime()``.
 Ideally, both timers would run at the rate determined by ``CONFIG_USEC_PER_TICK`` (and certainly never slower than that rate).

 Since timers are a limited resource, the use of two timers could be an issue on some systems.
-The job could be done with a single timer if, for example, the single timer were kept in a free-running at all times.
+The job could be done with a single timer if, for example, the single timer were kept in a free-running mode at all times.
 Some timer/counters have the capability to generate a compare interrupt when the timer matches a comparison value but also to continue counting without stopping.
-If your hardware supports such counters, one might used the ``CONFIG_SCHED_TICKLESS_ALARM`` option and be able to simply set the comparison count at the value of the free running timer *PLUS* the desired delay.
-Then you could have both with a single timer:
-An alarm and a free-running counter with the same timer!
+If your hardware supports such counters, one might use the ``CONFIG_SCHED_TICKLESS_ALARM`` option and be able to simply set the comparison count at the value of the free running timer *PLUS* the desired delay.
+Then you could have both with a single timer: An alarm and a free-running counter with the same timer!

 In addition to these imported interfaces, the RTOS will export the following interfaces for use by the platform-specific interval